A “jewel” of a resource for teachers and counselors alike

 And what she finds are jewels … in the form of tools.

-Vigstol, a school counselor at Treasure Hills, says she’s come to rely on these tools as a primary resource in her classroom, and she’s thrilled beyond measure that they all happen to come from the same source.
+Vigstol, a school counselor at Treasure Hills, says she’s come to rely on these tools as a primary resource in her classroom, and she’s thrilled beyond measure that they’re all under one lid.

 Inside this flexible Pre-K-8 curriculum are ready-made lessons, animated songs, worksheets, coloring pages, and much, much more, all of it carefully designed to support students’ academic and personal growth in amazing ways.